abdullah1904/abdullah1904/README.md

 - 🌱 I’m currently learning **React, TypeScript, Operating Systems and Database Systems**

-- 👨‍💻 All of my projects are available at [https://github.com/abdullah1904](https://github.com/abdullah1904)
+- 👨‍💻 All of my projects are available at [My GitHub](https://github.com/abdullah1904)

 - 📫 How to reach me **mabdullahzahid782@gmail.com**